How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Internal funds

-• Composite tea.
+• Mixed tea.
 The tea contains seven different plants.
-Each of them carries a healing property.
-And taken together, they reinforce and complement each other's action.
-We need: strawberry leaf - six spoons, rows - six spoons, five - currant leaves, four - dry burdock leaf, four - nettle, three - yarrow, three - violets.
-Grind and mix everything.
-Brew one spoonful of the collection with two glasses of boiling water.
-After half an hour, strain and drink three times a day, half a glass of mixed tea.
+Each of them carries healing properties.
+And taken together they enhance and complement each other’s action.
+We will need: strawberry leaf - six spoons, strings - six spoons, five - currant leaves, four - dry burdock leaves, four - nettles, three - yarrow, three - violets.
+Grind everything and mix.
+Brew one spoonful of the mixture with two glasses of boiling water.
+After half an hour, strain and drink half a glass of mixed tea three times a day.

 External means